Spillage/andemo/README.md

 # ReadMe

+## How to run the project
+- mvn clean testgi

 ## Some conclusions

 - It seems like not all APIs share the same filter or interceptor for key checking.